Oklahoma Palm Trees

 Growing Palm Trees in Oklahoma

-Oklahoma is not the best place for growing palm trees.
-The good news is there are some cold hardy palms that will tolerate cold down to 0F and can be grown in zone 7 and higher.
+While Oklahoma may not be the most ideal place for growing palm trees, the good news is that there are some cold-hardy palm species that can withstand temperatures as low as 0°F and can be successfully grown in zone 7 and higher.
 Here are some of palms that will grow in Oklahoma:

 More Palm Trees»